Visually impaired persons

 "This copy has been made from an original copyright work under Section 31A of the Copyright.
 Designs and Patents Act 1988, and may not be copied further, sold, transferred or otherwise distributed except as permitted by law or with permission from the copyright owner."

-Copying for visually impaired persons under the CLA licence
+Copying for those who are visually impaired or print-disabled under the CLA Higher Education Licence

-Visually impaired persons may make, or have made for them, copies of the whole or part of a literary or artistic work covered by the CLA Licence in any format required to make the material accessible.
-A list of material which is not covered by the licence is available on the Copyright Licensing Agency website.
-If a work is not covered by the CLA Licence, it may be possible to copy it for personal use under the statutory exceptions to the law.
+Visually impaired and print-disabled staff and students may make, or have made for them, copies of the whole or part of a literary or artistic work covered by the CLA Higher Education Licence in any format required to make the material accessible.
+If a work is not covered by the CLA Higher Education Licence, it may be possible to copy it for personal use under the statutory exceptions to the law.

 The following conditions apply: